Morris scores season-high 33 as Clippers win 5th straight

 LOS ANGELES (AP) — Marcus Morris Sr. scored a season-high 33 points, Paul George added 32 and the Los Angeles Clippers capped a nine-game homestand with a 131-124 victory over the Detroit Pistons on Sunday night.

 George has three straight 30-point games despite dealing with a nagging toe injury.
-He had six points during the fourth quarter as the Clippers rallied for their fifth straight win.
+He had six points during the fourth quarter as the Clippers rallied for their fifth straight win, which is currently the longest win streak in the NBA.

 Morris, who was five points shy of tying his career high, made six 3-pointers and went over 1,000 for his career.

+“It was never about offense for us, it was about defense.
+We got it done at the end, in the fourth quarter,” said Clippers center Ivica Zubac, who had a career-high seven assists to go along with 13 points and 10 rebounds.

 Los Angeles was missing Kawhi Leonard, who sat out to rest as the Clippers were playing their third game in four nights.
-Everyone else picked up the slack though as they had seven players in double figures.
+Everyone else picked up the slack though as they had seven players in double figures and concluded a homestand where they went 7-2 despite still being short-handed.

+“The team is coming together.
+You feel it and the last thing we want to do is not leave a stone unturned.
+I definitely think there will be some carryover on the road,” George said.

 Josh Jackson scored 26 points and Saddiq Bey added 25 for the Pistons, who have dropped three of their last four.